sap-tutorials/Tutorials/tutorials/s4sdk-vdm-retrieve-business-partners/s4sdk-vdm-retrieve-business-partners.md

 [ACCORDION-BEGIN [Step 3: ](Retrieve all business partners)]

+Let's now implement the missing piece of retrieving business partners.
+A business partner is a person or company that our company does business with, for example, as customer or vendor.
+Business partners are stored in an ERP system like SAP S/4HANA Cloud, from where we want to retrieve them.

 In the project pane on the left, expand the folder structure as follows:
 `address-manager > application > src > main > java > com.sap.cloud.s4hana.examples.addressmgr.commands`